 With the best options for untucked dress shirts, you'll be able to button them up and wear them like that or unbutton them without either looking weird.
 This is something you can easily see when trying on the shirt at your local store.
 Simply go to a dressing room to check on this.
 We recommend keeping your t-shirt on while doing that, however.

 You want to do this for two reasons.
-The first is to see how a shirt will feel underneath the dress shirt, because you may want to wear an undershirt with it.
+The first is to see how a shirt will feel underneath the button down dress shirt, because you may want to wear an undershirt with it.
 Second, you want to see how a shirt will look untucked with another shirt underneath.